Commitment to Civil Rights - Title VI

 - Ensure meaningful access to programs and activities by persons with limited English proficiency (LEP).

-The Anchorage Public Transportation Department’s Title VI Complaint Procedures
+The Public Transportation Department’s Title VI Complaint Procedures:

-Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with Anchorage Public Transportation Department within 180 days from the date of the alleged discrimination.
-Complaints may either be filed with Anchorage Public Transportation Department or with the U.S. Department of Transportation.
+Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with the Public Transportation Department within 180 days from the date of the alleged discrimination.
+Complaints may either be filed with the Public Transportation Department or with the U.S. Department of Transportation.

-Obtain a copy of the Title VI Complaint form.
-You can download a copy here or request one be mailed to by calling (907) 343-8246.
-Then submit the form to the Public Transportation Department
+Obtain a copy of the Title VI Complaint form here or request one be mailed by calling (907) 343-8246.
+Then submit the completed form to the Public Transportation Department:

-- By Mail: Complaints may be filed with Anchorage Public Transportation Department in writing and may be addressed to: Anchorage Public Transportation Department Title VI Coordinator 3600 Dr. Martin Luther King, Jr. Avenue, Anchorage, Alaska 99507
+- Mail: Public Transportation Department, Title VI Coordinator 3600 Dr. Martin Luther King, Jr. Avenue, Anchorage, Alaska 99507

-Anchorage Public Transportation Department will provide appropriate assistance to individuals wanting to file complaints who are limited in their ability to communicate in English.
+The Public Transportation Department will provide appropriate assistance to individuals wanting to file complaints but are limited in their ability to communicate in English.